koor-tech/handbook-redux/docs/index.md

 features:
   - title: Company
     details: Mission, Vision, Values, Goals
+    link: /company/
+    linkText: What makes us tick
   - title: Employees
     details: All about our people
-  - title: Consulting
-    details: Service we provide to customers in need
+    link: /employees/
+    linkText: Who we are
   - title: Development
     details: How we build great software and contribute to the Rook Ceph open source community
+    link: /development/
+    linkText: What we build
+  - title: Consulting / Support
+    details: Service we provide to customers in need
+    link: /consulting/
+    linkText: How we help
 ---